syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 ### Sending additional parameters to the server

-We can pass additional parameters using [`addParams`](../api/data/query/#addparams) method of [`Query`](../api/data/query/) class.
-In server side we have inherited and shown the additional parameter value in Syncfusion DataManager class itself.
-We pass an additional parameter in load time using [`load`](../api/gantt#load) event.
-We can also pass additional parameter to the CRUD model.
-Please Check the below code snippet to send additional parameter to Gantt.
+Additional parameters can be passed using [`addParams`](../api/data/query/#addparams) method of [`Query`](../api/data/query/) class.
+In server side, the additional parameter value has been inherited and showed in Syncfusion DataManager class itself.
+An additional parameter has been passed in load time using [`load`](../api/gantt#load) event.
+An additional parameter can also be passed to the CRUD model.

 {% if page.publishingplatform == "aspnet-core" %}